-When he left school, Allan became a reporter and sub-editor on his local paper, the East Anglian Daily Times.
-Excited by the world of words, pictures and print, he soon headed to London to study graphic design at the London College of Printing, where his final year tutor was the great poster designer Tom Eckersley.
+When he left school, Allan became a reporter and sub-editor on his local paper, the East Anglian Daily Times in Ipswich.
+Excited by the world of words, pictures and print, he moved to London to study graphic design at the London College of Printing, where his final year tutor was the great poster designer Tom Eckersley.

 Allan won a Royal Mail scholarship to study illustration at the Royal College of Art when Quentin Blake was the Head of the illustration department.
 Printmaker Sheila Robinson was Allan's personal tutor, and invited him to visit Saffron Walden to spend time with Edward Bawden who was still hard at work, proving that drawing, design, lettering and commerce can indeed work very well together.